 Go to ER Now

-- Stiff neck (can't touch chin to chest) with fever
+- Fever and stiff neck (can't touch chin to chest)

 - Headache with fever

 - Numbness, tingling or pain in arms, upper back or legs

 - Muscles in the arms or legs are weak (loss of strength)

 - Not alert when awake ("out of it")